2023 World Cup final: Australia win toss, elect to bowl against India

 The legendary former football manager bred the son of Frankel who was claiming his first Group 1 victory in 24 starts

-Australia's Pat Cummins wins the toss and is elected to bowl against India in the 2023 ICC Cricket World Cup final at Narendra Modi Stadium, Ahmedabad, on a balmy Sunday afternoon.
+Australia captain Pat Cummins won the toss and elected to field against India in the final of the 50-overs World Cup at the Narendra Modi Stadium on Sunday.

-The crowd at the stadium went wild, and Cummins had to wait for them to quiet down before speaking and added that Kangaroos were backing themselves to chase, with dew expected later in the evening.
-Rohit Sharma said he would have preferred setting a total.
+Two-time champions India have been the form team winning all 10 games to make the final against five-time winners Australia in the world's largest cricket stadium.
+Both the teams fielded the same set of 11 players who featured in their respective semi-final victories.

+"Dew is one factor and it's quite dewy in the night at this venue," Cummins said explaining his decision.
+I'm really proud of the group.
+Tough start to the tournament but they haven't put a foot wrong since."

 Fans have been pouring in at the venue since early morning to cheer for India's victory.
 Thousands of sleepless flag-waving fans sporting blue India jerseys clogged roads outside the world's biggest cricket stadium early Sunday, too excited to sleep as excitement built ahead of the final.